Desert Dinosaur Hunting Grounds

 Navajo Nation Tracksite - near Tuba City, Arizona

-Two nearby sites exhibit tracks of 2 types of lower Jurassic Therapods in the Kayenta Formation.
+Two nearby sites exhibit tracks of two types of lower Jurassic Therapods in the Kayenta Formation.

 Petrified Forest National Park - Holbrook, Arizona

 Although it is now dry and dusty, the park was once the tropical homeland of some of the earliest known dinosaurs.
-Exhibits include skeletons of a Nicrosaurus and Gertie, a Chindesaurus was discovered here.
+Exhibits include skeletons of a nicrosaurus and Gertie, a chindesaurus that was discovered here.